nikki-experiments/my-react-boilerplate/README.md

 ## Install Yarn Globally

 When NPM 4 was the latest, Yarn was a must because it produced a yarn.lock file that NPM didn't.
 There was no need to use messy shrinkwrap files.
 Instead Yarn locked down your dependencies for easy management.
-Now that NPM 5 is in use, the only real benefit of Yarn is that it still builds dependencies faster than NPM.
-When NPM improves speed I'll switch back to it.
+Now that NPM 5 is in use, the only real benefit of Yarn is that it still builds dependencies faster than NPM and it's 100% deterministic.
+When NPM improves speed I may switch back to it.
 Until then I'll continue using Yarn.

     $ npm install --global yarn